Bulat-Ziganshin/Compression-Research/algo_mtf/README.md

 * [mtf_cuda_thread_by4] - the same, but process 4 mtf positions on every step
 * `mtf_cuda_Kbuffers<N>`, `mtf_cuda_thread<N>` and `mtf_cuda_thread_by4<N>` - mtf search depth limited to N, for use in multi-pass algorithm

-Further GPU optimizations:
+Further optimizations:
-* global loads/stores (inbuf/outbuf)
+- colesced global loads/stores (inbuf/outbuf)
-* use 4-8 lanes to find ranks of 4-8 symbols simultaneously, then combine them and shift mtf[] elements by 1-4 positions
+- use 4-8 lanes to find ranks of 4-8 symbols simultaneously, then combine them and shift mtf[] elements by 1-4 positions
-* the same, but combine search with shift
+- the same, but combine search with shift
-* the same with r2c[] and c2r[] machinery (see OpenBWT implementation)
+- the same with r2c[] and c2r[] machinery (see OpenBWT implementation)
-* multi-pass: first pass process only ranks up to 8-32, last pass - only a few remaining chars with rank>32
+- multi-pass: first pass process only ranks up to 8-32, last pass - only a few remaining chars with rank>32
+- increase registers used/ILP by adding call limits
+- maxwell simd instructions
+- global loads through tex1D / `cub::TexRefInputIterator`
+- 2-pass: combine improved `mtf_cuda_thread_by4<32>` with mtf_cuda_shelwien

+Improving [mtf_cuda_thread_by4]:
+- try by8-16-32
+- try `NUM_THREADS = 4*WARP_SIZE` and check profiler info
+- resolve shmem conflicts
+- load 32 bytes/thread into shmem, replace them with mtf ranks and then save ranks to memory
+- xor.u32, cmp.u8/u16 without byte_extract, `cub::SHL_ADD/PRMT+st.u32` for `mtf[]` update

 ### How to implement MTF on GPU?